merovex-press/merovex-press.github.io/_posts/2017-11-11-religion-is-superstition.markdown

 > By taking a long and thoughtful look at what God has created, people have always been able to see what their eyes as such can’t see: eternal power, for instance, and the mystery of his divine being.
 So nobody has a good excuse.
 What happened was this: People knew God perfectly well, but when they didn’t treat him like God, refusing to worship him, they trivialized themselves into silliness and confusion so that there was neither sense nor direction left in their lives.
 They pretended to know it all, but were illiterate regarding life.
 They traded the glory of God who holds the whole world in his hands for cheap figurines you can buy at any roadside stand.
 > <cite>Romans 1:18-23</cite>

 Here Paul asserts a reality based in a recognition of God and evident in his Creation.
-The less one accepts God, Paul says, the more detatched from reality one is and the more meaningless it becomes.
+The less one accepts God, Paul says, the more detached from reality one is and the more meaningless it becomes.
 Of course, this is a truth claim, which needs to be proved.

 ## Scientific Causality